joshualchen/simulation-dFT/README.md

-# Computational dFT in Lumerical & Python
+# dFT in Lumerical & Python

 Functions and tools to perform dFT simulations in Lumerical Interconnect & Python.
 Organized into categories: